Mikrodidakt/bakery/documentation/build-config.md

 * Deploy data   - information on how to deploy an image to the target.
 * Upload data   - information on how to upload firmware to a artifactory server.
 * Setup data    - information on how to setup the workspace e.g. initialization of git submodules
+* Sync data     - information on how to sync the workspace e.g. sync/update of git submodules

 # Config Data